miguelsndc/vault/Zettelkasten/Cormen Exercises Ch.1.md

 *1.2-2 Suppose that for inputs of size $n$ on a particular computer, insertion sort runs in $8n^{2}$ steps and merge sort runs in $64 n \log n$ steps.
 For which values of $n$ does insertion sort beat merge sort?*

-Let $i(n)$ and $m(n)$ be the respective functions for insertion sort and merge sort, since both and monotonically increasing (you never sort a list of $100$ elements faster than a list of $1000$ elements), we can find a intersection point and from the point above the merge sort is faster, so:
+Let $i(n)$ and $m(n)$ be the respective functions for insertion sort and merge sort, since both and monotonically increasing (you never sort a list of $100$ elements faster than a list of $1000$ elements with the exact same procedure), we can find a intersection point and from the point above the merge sort is faster, so:
 $$\begin{align*}
 8n^{2}&< 64n\log n\\
 n^{2}&< 8n\log n\\